Art Garfunkel: Personal life

 Garfunkel married Linda Marie Grossman (b.
 1944), an architect, in Nashville on October 1, 1972, and they divorced in 1975.
-He has claimed that not only did he not love her, he did not even like her much.
+He once claimed that not only did he not love her, he did not even like her all that much.

 He was romantically involved with actress and photographer Laurie Bird from March 1974 until her suicide in 1979 from an overdose of Valium in the New York apartment they shared.
 Garfunkel was deeply affected by her death, and said: "She was beautiful, in a lonesome, haunted way, and I adored her.
 But I wasn't ready for marriage and she was not very comfortable being Laurie.
 She wasn't happy with herself.
 Her mother committed suicide at 26, and so did she."

 In late 1985, Garfunkel met former model Kathryn (Kim) Cermak (b.
 1958; Czech spelling Čermák) while shooting Good to Go.
 They married on September 18, 1988, and have two sons born in 1990 and 2005, via surrogate mother.
-Arthur Jr. is also a singer, and released two German-language tribute albums with Simon & Garfunkel's greatest hits.
-Garfunkel and his namesake collaborated on "Father and Son" in 2024; "My dad chose more of the songs from the 1940s," the younger singer explained, "and I was more of the 1980s selection.
+One of them, Arthur Jr., is also a singer, and released two German-language tribute albums with Simon & Garfunkel's greatest hits.
+Garfunkel and his son collaborated on Father and Son in 2024; "My dad chose more of the songs from the 1940s," the younger singer explained, "and I was more of the 1980s selection.
 The 'Father and Son' recording was my suggestion, and my father did a great job with it."

 Garfunkel has undertaken several long walks in his lifetime, writing poetry along the way.
 In the early 1980s, he walked across Japan in a number of weeks.
 From 1983 to 1997, Garfunkel walked across the United States, taking 40 excursions to complete the route from New York City to the Pacific coast of Oregon.
-In May 1998, Garfunkel launched an instalment walk across Europe, from a start in Ireland to his final stop in Istanbul in 2015.
+In May 1998, Garfunkel began a series of planned walks across Europe, from a start in Ireland to his final stop in Istanbul in 2015.

 Despite being a native New Yorker, Garfunkel is a lifelong Philadelphia Phillies fan, having written on his website: "I never followed the crowd.
 So as a Queens kid, I didn't want to be a Dodger, a Yankee, or Giant fan.
 One day when I was 8 I went to Ebbets Field and saw the Phillies with their red pinstripes, Robin Roberts, Pudinhead Jones.
 Somehow this was for me.
 The rest is loyalty.
 Decades of pain."

-In 2017, Garfunkel came out with his memoir What Is It All but Luminous: Notes from an Underground Man, saying "I was an angel singer, a homework nut; an underground lover of all beautiful faces, beautiful bodies, boys and girls."

 Garfunkel has been arrested twice for the possession of marijuana: once in early 2004 and again in August 2005.

+Garfunkel is first cousins with music manager and convicted felon Lou Pearlman.